 - We have created a guest flow throughout the building that ensures one direction of traffic in and out of the building.

-- In line with Government guidelines we can only accept a booking for a maximum of two households (including support bubbles) up to a table of ten.
+- In line with Government guidelines we can only accept a booking for a maximum of six people.

 - Bookings have been staggered and we kindly ask that you are punctual for your reservation to minimise any delay in entering the building.